 Washburn University and Washburn University Institute of Technology (i.e., Washburn Tech) have a unique affiliation agreement for offering programs within the state of Kansas.
-Washburn Tech offers certificate programs with supervision and approval from administrators at Washburn University, the Washburn University Board of Regents, the Kansas Board of Regents (Technical Education Authority), and the Higher Learning Commission.
+Washburn Tech offers certificate programs and associate of applied science degrees with supervision and approval from administrators at Washburn University, the Washburn University Board of Regents, the Kansas Board of Regents (Technical Education Authority), and the Higher Learning Commission.
 In addition, some programs are reviewed by specific discipline-based accrediting agencies.

-For information regarding the offerings at Washburn Tech, please refer to the Washburn University Institute of Technology catalog (https://catalog.washburn.edu/washburn-institute-technology/).
+For information regarding the offerings at Washburn Tech, please refer to the Washburn University Institute of Technology catalog (https:// catalog.washburn.edu/washburn-institute-technology/).